This is a very simplified attempt to explain the broader

 enters the body, an immune reaction is triggered.
 A pathogen is a

 micro-organism such as a bacterium or a virus that is capable of causing

-In the body the reaction to the antigen takes place in the
+In the animal’s body the reaction to the antigen takes

-myeloid tissue contained in bone marrow and in the lymphoid tissues such as the
+place in the myeloid tissue contained in bone marrow and in the lymphoid tissues

 It is in the bone marrow that a range of white blood cells